Related: How long do SEO changes take to show up in Google? (Days to months + Search Console)

 3) Breadcrumbs

-- For posts, show the category.
-Leave formats/tags = None.
+»and keep the homepage label asHome. - For posts, show the category.
+Leave formats and tags as None.

-- Place breadcrumbs above the post content using your theme’s breadcrumb option or a simple block/shortcode.
+- Place breadcrumbs above your post content using your theme option, shortcode, or block method.

 4) Special Pages